 2. For the “Local Policy”, choose the subnet on your USG to which the VPN clients are supposed to have access to.
 Choose your desired Proposals in the “Phase 2 Settings” and click “OK” (remind to secure as much as possible)

-The ZyWall IPSec VPN client:
+2. Configuring the ZyWall IPSec VPN client: